-If the tests show that you have vulvar cancer, the specialist will work out how far it has spread.
+If these tests show that you have vulvar cancer, the specialist will work out how far it has spread.
 This is known as staging.

-Many women feel shocked and upset when told they have vulvar cancer.
+Many people feel understandably shocked and upset when told they have vulvar cancer.
 If you need support, call Cancer Council 13 11 20.

 Learn more about:

 You are likely to have some of the following tests:

 Physical examination – Your doctor will look at the vulva and examine your groin and pelvic area.
 They may also insert an instrument with smooth, curved sides (speculum) into your vagina, so the doctor can check the vagina and cervix for cancer.

 Cervical screening test – This test looks for cancer-causing types of HPV in a sample of cells taken from the cervix or vagina.
 During the physical examination, the doctor uses a small brush or swab to remove some cells from the surface of the cervix.
 This test replaced the Pap test in 2017.